Clarkson-Applied-Data-Science/mungosmj_IA626_Multimodal_Traffic_Analysis/README.md

 ### Interpretation

+A strong linear relationship is present.
 Most days form a dense, coherent cluster, confirming that higher sensor-reported sound levels generally correspond to greater audio capture volume.
 This relationship reflects expected system behavior and supports the validity of both sensor measurements and waveform extraction under normal conditions.

 A small number of clear outliers exhibit **high sensor-reported loudness paired with near-zero audio persistence**.
 These points are strong indicators of **audio capture failure**, where the sensor reports activity but the audio pipeline fails to persist corresponding files.
 The isolation of these outliers further supports the interpretation of transient failure rather than persistent malfunction.